yenchiah/data-science-book-uva/syllabus.md

 {: .warning }
 > Anyone who arrives more than 30 minutes late cannot participate in the exam.
 We are very strict about this.

-### Cheat Sheet

-During the exam, you may bring an A4-size cheat sheet with you.
-You can choose to handwrite or print the content on both sides of the cheat sheet.
-Please keep in mind that you are not allowed to bring other materials, such as books.
-You are also not allowed to bring or use any other digital devices (besides the computer for the exam).
-After the exam, you can take the cheat sheet back with you.

-The cheat sheet is designed to reduce your workload in memorizing details (e.g., math equations) and also help you prepare for exams.
-For example, maybe there are parts that confuse you when you study course materials, and you may put them in the cheat sheet.
-Another example is that you may put bullet points that can help you recall information (e.g., some important concepts).

 ## Policy for Retaking This Course